-House hunting is one of the most crucial steps in the home buying process.
+House hunting in the US is one of the most crucial steps in the home-buying process.
 Finding the right home is not as easy as it feels.
 Factors such as location, site, neighborhood, budgeting, etc, need consideration when hunting for an ideal home.
-A lot of buyers end up putting offers out of frustration when they’re unable to find a suitable house that fits all their needs.
+A lot of buyers end up putting in offers out of frustration when they’re unable to find a suitable house that fits all their needs.

 According to the National Association of Realtors, it takes most buyers a time frame of ten weeks on average before they find the right home.
 In the midst of all of this, it’s easy to lose track of what sort of home best suits your budget and lifestyle.
 We have compiled a list of house hunting do’s and dont’s that you need to keep in mind when hunting for the ideal home!